bessey/rails-css-component-techniques/README.md

 # Rails View Component based CSS encapsulation

 Demonstrates a technique to automatically encapsulate View Component sidecar CSS.
+When writing sidecar css simply use the `::component` psuedo-element selector to reference the component under development, and a class will be generated and your component will be wrapped in it.

 See [the feature's PR](https://github.com/bessey/rails-css-component-techniques/pull/1) to find the interesting bits from the Rails cruft.